adrien1018/noro-tetris-ai/README.md

 ### Network architecture

-The input is a $20 \times 10 \times 17$ image stack comprising of 17 feature planes:
+The input is a $21 \times 10 \times 61$ image stack comprising of 61 feature planes:
 - 1 feature plane for the current playfield (1 if empty, 0 otherwise)
 - 1 feature plane for the valid placements (1 if valid, 0 otherwise)
 - One-hot encoding of the current piece (7 feature planes)
+- One-hot encoding of each of the next 5 pieces (35 feature planes)
-- One-hot encoding of the next piece (7 feature planes)
+- One-hot encoding of the current piece count modulo 7 (7 feature planes)
+- One-hot encoding of the holded piece (8 feature planes)
+- 1 feature plane for whether hold is used
 - 1 feature plane for the current score (divided by 32)

 The input features are processed by a single convolutional block followed by 8 residual blocks, all of them having 128 filters.
 The output of the residual tower is passed into two separate heads for computing the value and policy.